kprobst-fhooe/uxtheses/README.md

   * scientific paper references (@inproceedings) should include: date, author, title, booktitle, page / article number, DOI
   * journal article references (@article) should include: date, authos, title, journal, page / article number, DOI
   * web references (@online) should include: date, authors, title, url, urldate
-- Are results that are too detailed for the main part of the work moved to the appendix? e.g. figures that would take up too much space in the main part or are not essential, details on the study design if too detailed for the main part (such as questions asked in interviews/questionnaires), results from studies that would be too detailed for the main part...
+- Appendix ("Anhang"): This is to be added at the end of the thesis and should include ressources that you feel are too detailed for the main manuscript, but might still be interesting for readers of your thesis e.g. figures that would take up too much space or are not essential, details on the study design if too much for the main part (such as questions asked in interviews/questionnaires), tables or fiugres with detailed study results etc.

 ### Final Check Before Submission